UnknownJoe796/discrete-math-markdown/README.md

 Put the files you want to run it through in there - they can be either Markdown (.md) or plain text (.txt) files.
 Run the batch file (if on Windows, don't know about other OSes).

 If you want an example file to use, try [executable/test.md](executable/test.md).
+It should help you a bit in understanding the format.

 ## What you can do

-Supports almost everything in https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.
+This program supports almost everything in https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.

 In addition, for Discrete Mathematics, the following things are included: